stefanieschneider/iconclass/README.md

 definitions, e.g., of natural phenomena or social and economic life.

-A definition is represented by an alphanumeric character combination, the so-called *notation*, and an explanatory textual correlation.
+A definition is represented by an alphanumeric character combination, the so-called *notation*, and an explanatory textual correlate.
 It is assigned a set of keywords or search terms.
 A notation consists of at least one digit that indicates the first hierarchical level, *division*;
 it can be followed by another digit on the second level and one or two